patchamama/shortcuts-commands-resume/README.md

 ## Deploy servers gratis (+github integration)

 - [Fl0](https://www.fl0.com/): One app gratis, js, python, php, go and Rust.
 Dockerfile, github integration

+## Dockers and containers

+- [OrbStack](https://orbstack.dev):OrbStack is the fast, light, and easy way to run Docker containers and Linux.
+Develop at lightspeed with our Docker Desktop alternative.

 ## Databases servers and installations